Have a laptop with 8GB of RAM and want to run AI locally?

 of comfort.
 8B models require almost all available memory.
 For regular

-Apple Silicon uses unified memory, where all memory is available to both CPU
+Apple Silicon uses unified memory, where all memory is accessible to both the CPU

 and GPU simultaneously.
-On a regular PC, RAM and VRAM are separate pools,
+On a standard PC, RAM and VRAM are separate pools,

 On Apple Silicon, all RAM is unified memory.